Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Torch Comes To Town.md

 -   On a 7-9, the efreet will take its time and return into the bottle unwillingly.
 Choose two consequences.

--   On a miss, the efreet is insulted and enraged by the performance and attacks the dancing hunter.
-The Keeper chooses two consequences.
+-   On a miss, the efreet is insulted and enraged by the performance and attacks the dancing hunter. [[The Keeper]] chooses two consequences.

 On any hit, the dancing hunter decides which ritual-participant the consequence is applied to (including themselves).
 The list of consequences are:

 -   One hunter’s face is scarred forever.
-Change their look accordingly, and take 2-harm.
+Change their look accordingly, and take 2-[[harm]].

 -   One hunter is burned.
-Take 2-harm and permanently lose one box from the health track.
+Take 2-[[harm]] and permanently lose one box from the health track.

 -   One hunter is cursed.
 Delete one improvement option from the playbook.